robotsorcerer/robotsorcerer.github.io/about.md

 I study, build, and use robots and I design control-based AI systems.
 I care about equality, justice and freedom.
 To this end, it is my view that the oppressed shall salvage themselves (from economic and social disparities) not by begging for crumbs of power from the privileged, but by taking it via achievement, discipline and hard work.  **Lekan is not a robot**.

 I love to build systems.
 I am a big believer in open science and reproducible research.
-Therefore most of my papers and codes can be easily found via a simple O(1) google search or github repo lookup.
+Therefore most of my papers and codes can be easily found via a simple **O(n)** google search or github repo lookup.
 My PGP key on public key servers is BDE7 D508 3BB6 5EGH 7A66 BD97 527F E229 FAC7 8CF5.
 I have been described as quite an active tweeter; my handle is @patmeansnoble.
 As I travel the planet, I try much as possible to document my experiences and world in pictures on Instagram: @patlekano

 #### Research, you say?